AJL-Cermides/Dermatology-Challenge/README.md

 **Describe:**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
+* Competition Context: Part of the Break Through Tech AI Program in collaboration with the Algorithmic Justice League (AJL).
-* The objective of the challenge
+* Objective: Build a fair and inclusive machine learning model for dermatology that accurately classifies skin conditions across diverse skin tones.
-* The real-world significance of the problem and the potential impact of your work
+* Significance: Dermatology AI models often perform poorly on darker skin tones due to biased training data.
+This leads to diagnostic disparities and worsens health inequities.

 ---